vinceimbat/vinceimbat/content/my age vis a vis school years.md

 - "evergreens"
 ---

 Here is a table featuring my age and school year vis a vis the year.
-I thought this might be useful when I write a [[Personal essay]].
+I thought this might be useful when I write a [[personal essay]].

 | Year | Age | School     |
 |:---- |:--- |:---------- |